Curriculum

 Economics Curriculum for Majors

-S&T’s Bachelor of Arts (BA) and Bachelor of Science (BS) degrees in economics are both 120-credit-hour programs.
+S&T’s Bachelor of Science (BS) degree in economics is a 120-credit-hour program.

 Required Economics Courses – 10 Courses